cloud104/tks-go-ucsm-sdk/README.md

 ## Examples

-Check the included examples from this repository.
+Check the included docs/examples from this repository.

+[server-get](docs/exemples/server-get_example.md) is a good starting point to see how to use the library.

 Please note that most of the examples are using high-level utility calls to abstart a caller from XML API.